Compensation and Benefits Manager

-The International Food Policy Research Institute seeks a Compensation and Benefits Manager to administer the salary and benefits programs in the US and overseas, assuring that the salary program is fair and competitive, that employees are paid accurately, and that the wide array of benefits programs are managed effectively and in compliance with local, national and international regulations and standards.
+The International Food Policy Research Institute seeks a Compensation and Benefits Manager administers the salary and benefits programs in the US and overseas, assuring that the salary program is fair and competitive, that employees are paid accurately, and that the wide array of benefits programs are managed effectively and in compliance with local, national, and international regulations and standards.
 The incumbent communicates with employees in all locations to ensure understanding and to assist in resolving problems.
+The incumbent manages an HR/Benefits Coordinator.
+This is a one-year, renewable appointment and based at IFPRI Headquarters located in Washington, DC.

 Specific tasks include but are not limited to: